w3cping/credential-considerations/credentials-considerations.md

 Many websites, some in response to legal requirements, wish to access an issued identity credential for the user, often to limit access to use of a service to people of a certain age or to confirm a legal identity.
 Web standards have been proposed to allow sites to request, from a user agent (browser or wallet provider) either an identity credential, or confirmation of some particular property (age, age bracket, institutional affiliation, etc.).
 These proposals introduce various concerns for the rights of users, including privacy and free expression online.

 Separate from whether these technical mechanisms are advisable at all, or advisable for Internet or Web standardization, any proposal should directly consider the impacts on human rights (listed, non-exhaustively, below).
+A non-exhaustive list of principles to satisfy protection of human rights and known mechanisms to provide those protections is included.

 ## Privacy